-Rental Car revenues increased by approximately \$2,940,000 in fiscal year 2022 primarily due to the positive enplanement trends.
-Rental Car revenues decreased \$1,560,000 in fiscal year 2021, primarily due to the impacts of the COVID-19 pandemic.
-These revenues include RIAC's share of rental car transactions, space rentals at the Airport, and audit recoveries.
+Rental Car revenues increased by approximately \$320,000 and \$653,000 for fiscal years 2024 and 2023 respectively.
+The increases are primarily due to increased passenger activity.
+These revenues constitute RIAC's share of rental car transactions, space rentals at the Airport, and audit recoveries.